ceejbot/no-more-unicorns/slides.md

 # [fit] More like this.

-^ That's more like it.
-Frankly, I don't like being a unicorn.
+^ I don't like being a unicorn.
 Let me tell you another way I don't exist.

 ---